UCR-Research-Computing/ursa_major_ask/README.md

 ## Contact

-For any queries, please reach out to us at (your email here).
+For any queries, please reach out to us at research-computing@ucr.edu.

----

-This README is a basic starting point for your project.
-You may want to further customize it to suit the specific needs of your project and provide more detailed instructions or explanations as needed.